-To understand cloud-based antivirus software, you first need to understand the cloud, which is simply a decentralized space for storing data that your computer is able to access via the internet.
+To better understand cloud-based antivirus software, understanding "the cloud" will help.
+The cloud is simply a decentralized space for storing data that your computer is able to access via the internet.

-Our cloud-based antivirus software protects you by communicating with a threat database stored not on your computer, but rather in the cloud.
+Our cloud-based antivirus software protects you or your business by communicating with a threat database stored not on your computer, but rather in the cloud.

 How a cloud-based antivirus works

 By storing threat definitions (files categorized as malware or dangerous IPs and URLs) in the cloud rather than on a device itself, cloud-based antivirus software needn’t store all those millions of definitions on its own hard drive, freeing up space.

 And since updates can be pushed to your antivirus software remotely via the cloud, you’re not stuck with a static list of threats the software knows to guard against.
 As soon as new threats are discovered, say by a team of threat researchers supporting your antivirus software, an update can be pushed to all devices using it.
 This results in near real-time protection from the constantly shifting threat landscape that exists online.

 Yes.
 In fact, in 2011, Webroot launched the first fully cloud-based cybersecurity solution on the market.
 To this day it regularly bests competitors with its small agent size and super fast scans.